When declining an invite often people select a checkbox that best suits the reason for declining the project and click the decline button.

 Often people select a checkbox that best suits the reason for declining the project and click the decline button.

-“Message to Client” is not a required field but I think if you got an invite, clients have done a search to find you and has selected you among other developers.
+“Message to Client” is not a required field.
+However, I think if you got an invite, clients have done a search to find you and has selected you among other developers.
 So they deserve a line or two about why you are declining the request.

-I always do that and it has really worked well in my favor as well.
+I always do that, and it has worked well in my favor as well.

-So let me share with you what I write to clients when I am declining their invite and how it works for me.
+So let me share with you what I write to clients when I am declining their invite which works really well for me.

 Often reasons are: